 The TIP contains much information and data valuable to planners and engineers, such as total funding by funding source, lane and center line mileage completed by type of work, major projects completed, underway, and delayed, and current adopted priority lists of unfunded projects.

 This web-based service provides information in a flexible format that allows anyone to generate either the entire TIP document or a smaller, custom designed document showing projects of interest.
 Using three search options (Maps, Custom Reports, and TIP Search), website visitors can locate projects by road name, state road designation, state program number, political jurisdiction, or geographic location.
-Click here to view the Interactive TIP.
+To view the Interactive TIP, visit: http://lee.dtstiptool.com/ (opens new window).

 Florida Department of Transportation Work Program